Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-Then the $(35\times 21)$-matrix $M_2$ of linear second order syzygies drops rank either on all of $\PP(V)$ or a hypersurface $Y_F$ of degree $9$.
-In the second case, $V_{10}(F)$ is equal to this hypersurface. \end{lemma} \begin{proof} Consider the linear strand
+Then the $(35\times 21)$-matrix $M_2$ of linear second order syzygies has rank at most $20$ either on all of $\PP(V)$ or on a hypersurface $Y_F$.
+In the second case, $V_{10}(F)$ is equal to $Y_F$ and has degree $9$ if $M_2$ has rank $20$ at a general point of $Y_F$. \end{lemma} \begin{proof} Consider the linear strand of the resolution of $I_f$ with Betti numbers

 evaluated at a general point.
-The first map has kernel of rank $14$.
+The first map has kernel of dimension $14$.
 Therefore the corank of the third map $\varphi_{M_2}$ is at least $14$.
 If the linear strand is exact at a general point, then the rank of the third map drops along a hypersurface.
-The degree of this hypersurface is computed by considering the dual of the linear strand.
-It is a resolution of the transpose $\varphi_{M_2}^t$ and takes the form
+We compute the degree of this hypersurface by restricting the linear strand to a general line $L\subset \PP(V)$.
+This restriction of the linear strand is a complex